JD Degree in California Overview

 At the San Francisco Law School (SFLS), we believe dedication, leadership, and a commitment to advocacy and justice is foundational in every successful lawyer.
 We also believe there should be no barriers to advocacy, so we’ve tailored our legal studies to be accessible to all.

-If you’re looking for a JD school in California, Alliant International University is your answer.
+If you’re looking for a JD program in California to earn your law degree, Alliant International University is your answer.

 Faculty and Admissions